edikanomoijuanfo/alx-low_level_programming/README.md

-A readme file for debugging task
+A readme file for C - Variadic functions task